DrKrar/GeoEfficiency.jl/README.md

 ## Package Overview
-The following contractors can be used to construct a specific type of detector `CylDetector` for cylindrical detector,
+The following constructor can be used to construct a specific type of detector
+ *  `CylDetector` for cylindrical detector,
-`BoreDetector` for bore hole,
+ *  `BoreDetector` for bore hole,
-`WellDetector` for well type detector.
+ *  `WellDetector` for well type detector.

  While the function `detectorFactory` can be used to construct any of the above types.
 You may try also `getDetectors`.

-`Point` contractor is used to construct an anchoring point of a source relative to it its position to the detector is specified.
+`Point` constructor is used to construct an anchoring point of a source relative to it its position to the detector is specified.
 For a point source, the anchoring point is the source itself.
 The `source` function take input from the `console` and return a tuple describing the source.

  The efficiency calculation can be done by one of the functions. `geoEff` used with or without argument(s), `calc` ask for the required information from the `console`, `calcN` just a repeat of the `calc` function or batch() which try to take required information from csv files located in the home directory inside a folder called `GeoEfficiency`.

  > input from the `console` can be numerical expression not just a number.
- >Example:-
+ > Example:-
  > 5/2, 5//2, pi, e, 1E-2, 5.2/3, sin(1), pi/2/3
  > All are valid expressions.